codiga/vscode-plugin/DEVELOPMENT.md

 - Currently, the Rosie quick fixes are displayed in ignore-apply order instead of the desired apply-ignore order.

 ## How to guide

+### Compile and run the extension

+In the extension's root directory:
+- Run `npm install` to install dependencies.
+- Run `npm run compile` to compile both the client and server side sources, as well as to generate the webview for the snippets.
+- Hit F5 in VS Code to launch the extension host instance.

 ### Add support for a new Rosie language